 - defines terms;

-- allows the State Tax Commission (commission) to contract with a designated agent to determine the address for which a vehicle's insurance is tied, to assist the division in determining whether the owner is a resident of this state;
+- allows the State Tax Commission (commission) to contract with a designated agent to determine the address for which a vehicle's or vessel's insurance is tied, to assist the commission in determining whether the owner is a resident of this state;

-- allows a person found in violation 60 days to cure the violation before being subject to a penalty;
+- for a person found in violation of certain tax and fee requirements, allows the person 60 days to cure the violation before being subject to a penalty;

 - allows funds in the Uninsured Motorist Identification Restricted Account to be used to cover the costs of the designated agent for address verification; and